Stephen O. Dean: Career

 In 1981, Dean edited the book Prospects for Fusion Power.
 In 1982, he contributed to the book Nuclear Power: Both Sides, edited by Michio Kaku and Jennifer Trainer.
 During 1985–1987, he co-led the DOE-commissioned Technical Planning Activity.
 For that work, in March 1988, he received a DOE Distinguished Associate Award from DOE Secretary of Energy John S. Herrington.
 In 1987 he was elected Fellow of the American Nuclear Society (ANS).

 Dean served as a member of the DOE Fusion Energy Advisory Committee (FEAC) 1991–1994.
 In 1992, he led a FEAC study on Concept Improvement.
 In 1995, he served on the Secretary of Energy Advisory Board Task Force on Strategic Energy Research and Development.
 In 2002, he authored an article "Fifty Years of Fusion Research" in the American Nuclear Society magazine Nuclear News.
 In 2003, he served on a subpanel of the DOE Fusion Energy Sciences Advisory Committee (FESAC) to prepare a new fusion program plan.
 In 2011, he authored Chapter 31, "Historical Origins and Development of Fusion Research" in the Nuclear Energy Encyclopedia.
 In 2013, he published his book Search for the Ultimate Energy Source – A History of the U.S. Fusion Energy Program.
 In January 2017 he did an interview with journalist Miles O’Brien, a portion of which aired on the PBS NewsHour.
 In September 2017 he did a podcast interview for Episode 20 of the Energy-Cast series.

 In 2018, he received the Albert Nelson Marquis Lifetime Achievement Award.
 Marquis Who's Who states that recipients are chosen on the basis of "noteworthy accomplishments, visibility, and prominence" in their chosen fields.

+On April 3, 2024, he was an invited panelist for a one-hour press briefing sponsored by the United States Energy Association (USEA) moderated by veteran journalist Llewellyn King.
+The topic was "Fusion: Is Commercialization in Sight?"
+The briefing included reporters from The Wall Street Journal, The Washington Post, Public Broadcasting System and Forbes.

+On May 1, 2025 he retired as President of Fusion Power Associates and was given the title President Emeritus.